 Metformin

-Metformin, which is used to treat type 2 diabetes, is thought to influence cancer cells either through insulin-mediated effects or by directly affecting cell proliferation and apoptosis.
-Diabetic women taking metformin have been shown to have lower risk of breast cancer, although not all studies are in agreement.
-The prognosis of diabetic women has been found to be improved by taking metformin, including among those with triple negative (ER-/PR-/HER2-) and HER2 overexpressing (HER2+) breast cancer.
+Women taking metformin to treat type 2 diabetes have been reported to have lower risk of breast cancer, although not all studies are in agreement.
+The prognosis of diabetic women has also been reported to be improved by taking metformin, including among those with hormone receptor positive (ER+/PR+), triple negative (ER-/PR-/HER2-) and HER2 overexpressing (HER2+) breast cancer.
+However, there is evidence that metformin might not have such effects in women without insulin resistance.

 Metformin has been reported to increase the effectiveness of radiotherapy.
-Diabetics taking metformin have been found to have better response to chemotherapy than other diabetics.
-One study reported that metformin counteracted resistance to Adriamycin chemotherapy in both hormone receptor positive (ER+/PR+) and triple negative breast cancer cells.
+Diabetics taking metformin have also been reported to have better response to chemotherapy than other diabetics.
+One study found that metformin counteracted resistance to Adriamycin chemotherapy in both ER+/PR+ and triple negative breast cancer cells.
 A 2021 study found that metformin enhanced cisplatin chemotherapy toxicity.
 However, a 2020 study determined that metformin had the potential to interfere with the effectiveness of both Adriamycin and Taxol.

 Sulfonylurea derivatives (Glipizide)